How to Speed up the Windows 10 Startup [November 2019]

-If you have a laptop, you can right-click the battery icon on the system tray and select Power Options from there.
-Alternatively, press the Win key + X and select Power Options from the menu.
+- Press the Win key + X and select Power Options from the menu.
+Then select Addtional power settings from the right menu.
 That will open the window shown directly below.

-Then you can select the Turn on fast startup option on that window.
-Press the Save changes button to apply the selected setting.
-Windows 10 will boot up that much quicker than before.
+3. Sselect the Turn on fast startup option on that window and press the Save changes button to apply the selected setting.

 Another option to note is in MSConfig, covered in this TechJunkie article.
 Open MSConfig by pressing Win + R to open run and entering ‘msconfig’ there.
 Then click the Boot tab as shown below.

-That includes a No GUI boot setting that removes the graphical moving bar during startup.
-Thus, by selecting this option you can also speed up the startup.
+Select the No GUI boot setting to removes the graphical moving bar during startup.
 Select the option, click Apply and OK to close MSConfig.

-Beyond those options, the best way to speed up the Windows 10 startup is usually to reduce startup software that loads with Windows 10.
+The biggest thing you can control that will speed up the Windows 10 startup is to turn off Windows features and programs that you don’t need, but that normally load at startup – and there are a lot of them.
 The Task Manager gives you an overview of your startup software in Windows 10.
-Right-click the taskbar and select Task Manager to open it, and the select the Start-up tab as below.
+Right-click the taskbar and select Task Manager to open it, and then select the Start-up tab as below.